-Cut as much added sugar out of your diet as you are able and limit your natural sugars to one small serve of fruit and a good selection of non-starchy vegetables.
+Cut as much added sugar from your diet as you are able and limit your natural sugars to one small serve of fruit and a good selection of non-starchy vegetables.

-Dried fruit and juice are ridiculously high so if you are planning on losing weight these would be a no-go zone.
+Dried fruit and juice are ridiculously high in sugar so if you are planning on losing weight these would be a no-go zone.
 Try a green smoothie instead.

 Limit yourself to a maximum of 1 serving of fresh local seasonal fruit per day – particularly if you are trying to lose weight.
 My go-to fruit is a few raspberries on my breakfast in the morning.